rdooley2/Scripting-Lab/README.md

 <h1>Custom File Integrity Monitoring Script</h1>

 <h2>Overview</h2>
-In this project, I created a simple File Integrity Monitor, or FIM, using a Powershell script.
+I created a simple File Integrity Monitor or FIM using a Powershell script.
 This project aimed to achieve the following goals:
 <br><br>
 <ul>
  <li>Gain experience with scripting</li>